Malta Trust Legislation

 Our Malta Trust Services

-Our firm offers trust and trustee services through our licensed trust and fiduciary company Claris Capital Limited.
+Malta is known to be a stable and adaptable financial centre with significant expertise in this sector.
+Our firm offers trust and trustee services through our licensed independent trust and corporate services firm.
 We have been involved with mainstream assets such as family business, financial portfolios and real estate investments as well as new age holdings such as virtual and digital assets.
 We are one of the leading players in the field of Malta trusts and we offer professional trustee services to local and international persons, whether legal or natural.
 We would be happy to discuss trusts as a solution to your requirements.